Top 10 KC & The Sunshine Band Hits from TK Records

 The group was born in Hialeah, FL from the combination of T.K.
-Production’s powerhouse label owner Henry Stone’s industry moves, the open-door policy that kept his company full of Miami’s most talented musicians, namely The Ocean Liners band; the teamwork between young engineer and bass player Rick Finch, and songwriter Harry Wayne Casey (KC for short), and the influence of Caribbean rhythms on dancey, bass heavy American pop and r&b.
+Production’s powerhouse label owner Henry Stone’s industry moves, the open-door policy that kept his company full of Miami’s most talented musicians, namely The Ocean Liners band; the teamwork between young engineer and bass player Rick Finch, and keyboard playing band leader Harry Wayne Casey (KC for short), guitar player Jerome Smith, drummer Robert Johnson, percussionist Fermin Goytisolo, and the influence of Caribbean rhythms on dancey, bass heavy American R&B.

 The band’s famous horn section, dancers, congas, and rhythm section made up of the best local players on the scene locked their sound into the beat of history.

 Here are KC & The Sunshine Band’s Top 10 Hits on Henry Stone’s TK Records.

 10. Please Don’t Go

 In 1980, this ballad was a worldwide hit and sold tons of copies.
 Amazingly, it was a Billboard #1 when T.K.
 Records went bankrupt thanks to banks and creditors reacting to the anti-disco backlash that closed out the 1970s.
 This was the first #1 Billboard pop hit of the 1980s, and Henry Stone’s last time to get there.
 Still a classic today.